JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 solvers is itself an entire research programme.
 Given the intricacy of such a topic, reimplementing the solvers with all of the details into every machine learning framework is an infeasible task.
-By embedding the work of our DifferentialEquations.jl project into Flux.jl, we can continue to develop the differential equation solvers for traditional scientific computing and the users of Flux.jl will benefit from all of our work.
+By embedding the work of our DifferentialEquations.jl project into Flux, we can continue to develop the differential equation solvers for traditional scientific computing and the users of Flux will benefit from all of our work.

 ## What kinds of differential equations are there?